dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 A Dust assistant can answer questions and chat with you.
 Each one is different, so check their descriptions on the assistant homepage to see which one(s) to use.

-Use @Dust for general company questions.
+Use @dust for general company questions.
 It has access to your company data as well as public data up to September 2021 thanks to GPT4

 Use @helper for help with using Dust.